Hotel Marketing Glossary

 - Certificate of Excellence (TripAdvisor)

 Hotels that receive a high number of 4- and 5-star reviews may receive the TripAdvisor Certificate of Excellence.
 This award automatically displays on a hotel's business page on TripAdvisor.
 Winning the CoE can help increase profile views and bookings from TripAdvisor.
-Read more about how to earn the TripAdvisor Certificate of Excellence.

 - Featured Snippet